Huawei PanGu: Updates

 On August 5, 2023, Huawei partnered with European Centre for Medium-Range Weather Forecasts (ECMWF) to launch a global weather forecasting AI model.
 This model used Huawei Cloud solutions and the PanGu-Weather Model with MindSpore.
 It is accessible on the ECMWF website and aims to provide accurate weather data.

-On December 19, 2023, Huawei announced its financial services on the PanGu-powered AI Finance platform for the global market.
-The tech giant introduced this product at the 2023 Huawei Cloud Fintech Summit, aiming to reshape the digital finance industry with efficient features to boost Fintech firms worldwide.
-The platform incorporated a variety of advanced technologies, including AI, big data analytics, and blockchain.

 On June 21, 2024, at HDC 2024, Huawei announced upgraded PanGu 5.0 alongside HarmonyOS NEXT.
 This version integrated with Harmony Intelligence, which features a smarter Celia (Xiaoyi) and focuses on generative AI updates to its LLM platform for creating new content, such as text, code, or images.
 Aiming to make PanGu accessible to a wide range of developers and businesses, it offered scalable options: smaller models requiring less computational power for those with limited resources, and larger models with increased capacities for complex tasks requiring more processing power.

-On June 20, 2025 at Huawei Developer Conference, the company released Pangu Models 5.5 version, a 718-billion parameter industrial focused AI platform.

 On June 30, 2025 Huawei has open-sourced its Pangu models as openPangu AI models, including a 7-billion-parameter openPangu model and a 72-billion-parameter openPangu Pro MoE (Mixture-of-Experts) model.
 The release also featured model inference technology optimized for Huawei’s Ascend AI accelerator chips.

 At Huawei Connect 2025 event, September 29, 2025, it announced a roadmap to fully open source its open-source AI software stack with MindSpore toolchains, openPangu models and CANN interfaces by December 31, 2025.